1ucky40nc3/ml4me/README.md

-# ml4me
-a collection of my personal ml experiments
+# ml4me - a collection of my ml experiments

 ---
-MIT License

 This repository is a means of organizing my machine-learning experiments.
 You will find code, notebooks and text among other stuff.